Poll: Marijuana safer than opioids, but moms shouldn’t use

 - Inside the Highway 99 tunnel: Bertha’s done digging, but the roadway work rolls on

-Last month, President Donald J. Trump appointed an opioid commission to look into the problem.
+Last month, President Donald Trump appointed an opioid commission to look into the problem.

 Marijuana by itself is not fatal.
 Doctors technically don’t prescribe it for pain or other purposes but most states that allow medical marijuana do require patients to get a doctor’s written recommendation to purchase it to treat their conditions.